 The Environment Protection Act 1970 (‘the Act’) states that an environmental audit assesses the nature and extent of harm, or risk of harm, to the environment posed by an industrial process or activity, waste, substance or noise.
 It is about understanding the type of pollution and the harm it poses.

 Planning authorities, government agencies and private businesses use the environmental audit system to determine the condition of a site and its suitability for use, or to advise what’s required to make a site suitable for use.

 Environmental audits must deliver authoritative, independent and transparent advice and recommend measures to reduce identified risks to the environment from a site or industrial facility.

 An environmental audit of a site provides people with confidence as to what a site can be used for and to determine what, if any, costs may apply in managing it into the future.

-Without this system, many sites may not be developed for future use or may pose unacceptable risks to human health and the environment – projects that ultimately benefit the wider community.
+Without this system, many sites may not be developed for future use to benefit the wider community or may pose unacceptable risks to human health and the environment.

 Please contact us for further information.